Hyper1450/Modern-vehicle-HUD/README.md

 # Modern-vehicle-HUD
-This is a sleek, modern, and minimalistic vehicle HUD for FiveM, fully compatible with ND-Fuel, LegacyFuel, QBCore, and ESX frameworks.
+This is a sleek, modern, and minimalistic vehicle HUD for FiveM, fully compatible with LegacyFuel, QBCore, and ESX frameworks.

 ## Installation